omarabdiwali/scorigami/README.md

 To use a sub-project, follow the usage instructions in its README:

 1. Open the application in a web browser: `http://localhost:3000`
-2. The application will display the latest scorigami data, including an interactive chart showcasing all unique scores.
+2. The application will display the latest scorigami data, including an interactive chart showcasing all unique scores and a live game center with current and upcoming games.
 3. If a scorigami occurs, it will be tweeted from the respective Twitter account.